-Here are the lesser causes of ulcers - most of these are to do with your lifestyle.
-It seems the "pleasure" of smoking and drinking can hurt you in the end - if you over-indulge that is!
-So, if your lifestyle has been, (or could be) the cause of an ulcer for you, then you have to ask yourself "IS IT REALLY WORTH IT?".
-Only you can be the judge of that!
+Here are the lesser causes of ulcers – most of these are to do with your lifestyle.
+It seems the “pleasure” of smoking and drinking can hurt you in the end – if you over-indulge that is!
+So, if you think your lifestyle could be the cause of your ulcer, then you have to ask yourself if you need to slow things down a bit.

-Common sense with eating can avoid future problems if you don't already have an ulcer.
-Click here see our easy to follow ulcer diet - don't worry, it is EASY and you can still enjoy life - most of it is just plain old common sense!
+Common sense with eating can avoid future problems if you don’t already have an ulcer.
+Click here to see our easy-to-follow ulcer diet – don’t worry, it is EASY and you can still enjoy life – most of it is just plain old common sense!

 Acid and Pepsin

 REMEMBER!
-The main cause of all types of stomach ulcers is Helicobacter Pylori.
+The main cause of all types of stomach ulcers is H. pylori.